Nicolas Sarkozy: 2012 presidential campaign

 Sarkozy was one of ten candidates who qualified for the first round of voting.
 François Hollande, the Socialist Party candidate, received the most votes in the first round held on 22 April election, with Sarkozy coming second, meaning that both progressed to the second round of voting on 5–6 May 2012.
 Sarkozy lost in the runoff and conceded to Hollande.
 He received an estimated 48.38% compared to Hollande's 51.62%.

-Post-presidency
+Post-presidency (2012–present)

 Temporary retirement: 2012–2014

 After his defeat at the 2012 election, Sarkozy asked his supporters to respect Hollande's victory.
 He invited his successor to attend his last 8 May Victory in Europe Day commemoration in office.
 His last day as President of the French Republic was 15 May.

 Shortly after, Sarkozy briefly considered a career in private equity and secured a €250 million commitment from the Qatar Investment Authority to back his planned buyout firm.
 He abandoned his private equity plans when he decided to make a political comeback in 2014.